Human rights

 Overview

-Our business conduct is informed by the UN Guiding Principles on Business and Human Rights, which defines the accountabilities of governments in protecting human rights, and of business in respecting human rights.
+Our business conduct is informed by the UN Guiding Principles on Business and Human Rights, which defines the accountabilities of governments in protecting human rights, the responsibility of business in respecting human rights and the need for access to effective remedy mechanisms.

 Our approach